-AFDF's Plan for Condition 1 - Management Review
+AFDF's Plan for Condition 4 - Management Review

-AFDF agrees to provide the certifier with a complete report on the external management review process in place for the State of Alaska's groundfish management system for the GoA jig fishery within the first 12 months of certification.
-If the certifier considers there to be any deficiencies in the report or in the external management system, AFDF will work with the sector members of the industry working group and the certifier to specify a workable timeline for improvement.
+AFDF agrees to provide the certifier with a complete report on the external management review process in place for the State of Alaska's pot groundfish management system in the GoA management area within the first 12 months of certification.
+If the certifier considers there to be any deficiencies in the report or in the external management system, AFDF will work with the sector members of the working group and the certifier to specify a workable timeline for improvement.

-Additional regulatory information applicable to Condition 1:
+Additional regulatory information applicable to Condition 4: